Trigger Point Release

 Concepts in Acupuncture

-1 - An Interview with Matthew Kim - Concepts in Acupuncture - Part One
+1 - Concepts in Acupuncture - Part One

-2 - An Interview with Matthew Kim - Concepts in Acupuncture - Part Two
+2 - Concepts in Acupuncture - Part Two

-3 - An Interview with Matthew Kim - Concepts in Acupuncture - Part Three
+3 - Concepts in Acupuncture - Part Three

-4 - An Interview with Matthew Kim - Concepts in Acupuncture - Pulses and Chronic Disease
+4 - Concepts in Acupuncture - Pulses and Chronic Disease

 Matthew Kim is a licensed acupuncturist and is board certified by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).
 He graduated with highest honors from the New England School of Acupuncture in Boston, the first established Acupuncture College in the country.
 After graduating from acupuncture school, he spent hundreds of continuing education hours studying under various experts to enhance his skills in pain management, internal medicine, fertility, emotional disorders, and weight loss.
 Additionally, he was a licensed physical therapist in Korea and had treated thousands of patients with various diseases.

 For additional information about Matthew and his services, please visit his website at http://www.bestacupuncturecare.com/ or call him at 720-465-ACUP (2287)